Careers in jewellery

-As a skilled jeweller, you could work for a big international jewellery brand, a small independent jewellers or anywhere in-between.
+As a skilled jeweller, you could work for a big international jewellery brand, a small independent jeweller or anywhere in between.
 Lots of jewellers go on to set up their own businesses.

 The UK jewellery industry generates an annual profit of over £700 million.